ChameleonCloud/CC-Images/ImageDefs.md

         1. TODO: examine cloud-init's "public keys" feature, rather than our reimplementation.
 4. At sites with an object store, the project's buckets should be `fuse` mounted to `/home/cc/my_mounting_point`

-### CUDA images
-Ensure that the following have been added:
-- `pci=realloc=off` is added to the kernel commandline
-- `nvidia-smi` works on a system with a GPU

 ### Additional image features